Key takeaways:

 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Consider joining today.

-What is taurine and why is it important?
+What is taurine, and why is it important?

 Taurine is used in many ways throughout the body.
 It supports nerve growth, muscle function, and bile acid production, and it is important for brain function.
 It is also involved in a number of cellular processes, including regulating minerals and helping with healthy vision.[ref][ref]

-Setting the stage: Taurine and Increased Lifespan
+Setting the stage: Taurine Increases Lifespan and Healthspan

 Recently, a longevity study published in Science caught my eye.
 The researchers discovered that taurine deficiency is a driving factor in aging.
-The study looked at taurine levels in mice, monkeys and humans and found that levels decline with age.
+The study looked at taurine levels in mice, monkeys, and humans and found that levels decline with age.
 The researchers then used laboratory mice to determine if supplemental taurine could increase lifespan.
 The results showed that the median lifespan increased by 10 to 12%.[ref]

-This has prompted me to look at the research on taurine: why it may be a linchpin in healthy longevity, as well as how important it is for overall health at any age.
+This has prompted me to look at the research on taurine: Why it may be a linchpin in healthy longevity, as well as how important it is for overall health at any age.
+Let’s start with how taurine is synthesized in the body, and then we’ll get into all the clinical studies that use taurine to promote various aspects of wellness.

 Taurine Synthesis Pathways: